Liver Cirrhosis

 Alcohol Abuse Treatment

-For individuals with alcohol-related cirrhosis, abstaining from alcohol is essential.
+For individuals with alcohol-related liver cirrhosis, abstaining from alcohol is essential.

 Non-Alcoholic Fatty Liver Disease Treatment